dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   Variable augmentations, which can wrap the initializer of a variable in the augmented library, or provide an initializer if none was present.

+A non-local variable induces a getter and possibly a setter.
+It is possible to augment getters and setters (this is a kind of function augmentation), including the ones that are induced by variables.

+*This means that augmentation of a variable declaration can be a getter declaration that augments the induced getter, a setter declaration that augments the induced setter, or a variable declaration that augments the initializer.
+The augmenting declarations can themselves be an implicitly induced getter or setter, or an explicitly declared one.*

+*Note that an abstract variable declaration and an external variable declaration correspond to a getter declaration and possibly a setter declaration.
+There is no notion of an initializing expression, and hence also no support for augmenting it.*

 These operations cannot be expressed today using only imports, exports, or part files.
-Any Dart file (library file or part file) can contain augmentation declarations.
+Any Dart file (library file or part file) can contain augmentation declarations. *In particular, an augmentation can augment a declaration in the same file in which it occurs.*

-An augmentation declaration can add new members to an existing type, or even modify the code of an existing declaration.
+A type augmentation can add new members to an existing type, or augment a member declaration in the same context *(that is, in the same type augmentation, or in a type declaration that it augments)*.

-Because of augmentations, non-abstract class (or similar) declarations are now allowed to contain abstract member declarations, as long as those members are filled in by an augmentation declaration. _This is primarily useful for macros, which may be used to provide a body for an abstract member._
+Because of augmentations, non-abstract class, mixin, mixin class, enum, extension type, and extension declarations are now allowed to contain abstract member declarations, as long as those members are equipped with a body by an augmentation declaration. _This is primarily useful for macros, which may be used to provide a body for an abstract member._

-An augmentation that replaces the body of a function, may also want to preserve and run the code of the augmented declaration (hence the name "augmentation").
+An augmentation that replaces the body of a function may also want to preserve and run the code of the augmented declaration (hence the name "augmentation").
 It may want to run its own code before the augmented code, after it, or both.
-To support that, we allow a new expression syntax inside the “bodies” of augmenting declarations (function bodies, constructor bodies, and variable initializers).
-Inside an expression of a member marked `augment`, the identifier `augmented` can be used to refer to the augmented function, getter, or setter body, or variable initializer.
-This is a contextual keyword within `augment` declarations, and has no special meaning outside of that context.
+To support that, we allow a new expression syntax inside the "bodies" of augmenting declarations (function bodies, constructor bodies, and variable initializers).
+Inside an expression in an augmenting member declaration, the identifier `augmented` can be used to refer to the augmented function, getter, or setter body, or variable initializer.
+This is a contextual reserved word within `augment` declarations, and has no special meaning outside of that context.
 See the next section for a full specification of what `augmented` means, and how it must be used, in the various contexts.

-**Note:** Within an `augment` member, a reference to a member by the same name refers to the final version of the member (and not the one being augmented).
-The only way to reference the augmented member is through the `augmented` expression.
+*Note that within an augmenting member declaration, a reference to a member by the same name refers to the final version of the member (and not the one being augmented).
+The only way to reference the augmented member is by using the keyword `augmented`.*

 The same declaration can be augmented multiple times by separate augmentation declarations.
-When that happens, the *augmentation application order* defines in which order the augmentations are applied, with later augmentations applying to the result of applying all earlier augmentations to the original base declaration.
-The augmentation application order is defined rather simply, because of a further requirement on where augmentations of the same declaration can occur relative to each other.

-It’s a **compile-time error** if a library contains an augmentation declaration, but no non-augmentation declaration with the corresponding name in the same scope. _(A mutable variable declaration counts as having both a getter and a setter name.)_

-For the following, we’ll say that one declaration of a library is *above* another declaration of the same library if and only if:

-*   The former declaration is in the same file as the latter declaration, and it is textually earlier in the file (“above” in the source code as normally presented), or
-*   The former declaration is in a file that is a direct or transitive parent file of the file of the latter declaration (“above” in the file tree hierarchy).

-We can similarly define *below* as the inverse of that relation.
-Both *before* and *after* define *strict partial orders* on declarations in a library.

-It’s a **compile-time error** if a library contains an augmentation declaration and a corresponding non-augmentation base declaration, and the base declaration is not *above* the augmentation declaration.
+This occurs in the situation where an augmentation declaration has an augmented declaration which is itself an augmentation declaration, and so on, until an introductory declaration is reached.
+This will happen in a finite number of steps because of the nature of the before/after ordering.

-These requirements ensure that declarations that contribute to the same effective declaration, one base declaration and zero or more augmentation declarations, are *totally ordered* by the *above* relation, with the base declaration at the top, and the declarations all being in files on a single *path* down the file tree.
+Declarations that contribute to the same effective declaration, one introductory declaration and zero or more augmentation declarations with the same name and in the same context, are *totally ordered* by the *after* relation, with the introductory declaration being least, and the augmentation declarations greater than that.

-The *augmentation application order* for a single base declaration’s (validly positioned) augmentation declarations is then in *before* order: An augmentation declaration is applied after any augmentation declarations that are *before* it, and before augmentation declarations that it is before.
+*In particular, if all the augmentation declarations occur on the same path in the tree of Dart files that constitute the current library then they are ordered by their depth in the tree.*

 This applies both to top-level declarations and to member declarations of, for example, class declarations.

 #### Path requirement lint suggestion